Supported Features

 abs, divmodStandard arithmetic

-int, float, chr, str, hex, octType conversions
+int, float, bool, chr, ord, str, repr, hex, octType conversions and representations

-lenWorks on lists, strings, tuples
+lenWorks on lists, sets, strings, tuples

 rangeUsed in for loops